opnsense/rules/README.md

 If you are searching for an easy way to block specific applications like Youtube or Netflix this is the right resource for you.

-We have categorized the rules in seven categories:
+We have categorized the rules in six categories:

 ```
 file-transfer (file sharing in general)